Bayesian Vector AutoRegression with Factorised Granger-Causal Graphs: Experiments

-We show the results of AUCROC and AUPRC on Lorenz 96, Lotka–Volterra, and FMRI in Figure~\ref{fig-l96},~\ref{fig-lv},~\ref{fig-fmri}, respectively\footnote{We report $\taumax=5$ here and the results of $\taumax=1, 3$ are in the appendix.}.
-The results of SHD are shown in Table~\ref{tb-shd}.
-In general, we can see that our PFGCG performs the best on all the datasets in terms of the three metrics.
-Our method's performance advantage is more significant when there are less timestamps (e.g., $T=100$ on Lorenz 96 and $T=200$ on Lotka–Volterra), demonstrating the appealing properties of using the proposed Bayesian model on sparse MTS data.
+We show the results of AUCROC and AUPRC in Figure~\ref{fig-l96}, and~\ref{fig-fmri}. where we report $\taumax=5$ in the main paper and the results of $\taumax=1, 3$ are in the appendix.
+The results of SHD and CE are shown in Table~\ref{tb-shd}.
+For the SHD results, we show the methods whose coefficients can be converted to sparse graphs and for the CE results, we focus on the best-performing methods in terms of AUCROC and AUPRC.
+In general, we can see that our PFGCG performs the best on all the datasets in terms of the four metrics.
+Our method's performance advantage is more significant when there are less timestamps (e.g., $T=100$ on Lorenz 96 and $T=200$ on Lotka–Volterra), demonstrating the appealing properties of using the proposed Bayesian model in low-data regimes.
 Although the mean square error (MSE) is not the focus here, our method general achieves the lowest achievable MSE as well\footnote{We do model selection for all the methods according to their MSE on the test set.
 Therefore, MSE reported here is just a reference.}.
 In the comparison between PFGCG and BVAR(c) that is equivalent to PFGCG without the binary GC graphs, one can observe that PFGCG consistently outperforms BVAR(c), showing the effectiveness of introducing binary GC graphs into the model.

-Figure~\ref{fig-mse} shows the MSE of PFGCG over the inference iterations.
-Although we set the maximum number of Gibbs sampling iterations to 10,000, in most cases our method converges around 200 iterations.
-Moreover, one Gibbs iteration of PFGCG on Lorenz 96 ($T=500$) takes less than one second running on a laptop.
-As Lotka–Volterra has more complex dynamics, the model may need more iterations to converge (around 2,500 iterations).
-We can also see that on sparser MTS data (e.g., $T=100$ on Lorenz 96 and $T=200$ on Lotka–Volterra), the samples of the model may have more variances in the beginning of the inference, which is as respected as there are less timestamps.
+For CE, it can be seen that our method achieves the lowest CE on all the datasets.
+Although the AUCROC/AUPRC scores of BVAR (d) are no better than GVAR's, it outperforms GVAR in terms of CE, demonstrating that Bayesian methods have intrinsic advantages on uncertainty.

 In Figure~\ref{fig-demo}, we compare the Bernoulli posterior mean of PFGCG with the ground-truth graph on Lotka–Volterra.
 We can see that the posterior mean discovered by our method is well aligned with the ground-truth graph, where brighter rectangles indicate higher probability of a GC link between two variables.
 Finally, recall that $r^{\tau}_k$ in Eq.~(\ref{eq-base-dis}) models the weight of latent factor $k$ at lag $\tau$.
 We plot $\{r^{\tau}_k\}_{k=1, \tau}^{K, \taumax}$ as a $K \times \taumax$ matrix.
 It can be seen that the matrix is quite sparse, where only a few entries have large values, i.e., only a few factors are active among $K=50$.
 This demonstrates the shrinkage mechanism of PFGCG on $K$.